 1979 Outstanding Contributions in Education

-Paige K. Besch will receive the 1979 the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Efforts in Education and Training, sponsored by Smith Kline Clinical Laboratories.
+Paige K. Besch will receive the 1979 AACC Award for Outstanding Efforts in Education and Training, sponsored by Smith Kline Clinical Laboratories.
 This is the ninth year that this award has been made.

 Dr. Besch was born in Bexar County, Texas, in 1931 and attended Trinity University, in San Antonio, earning his B.S. in biology/chemistry.
 During college he worked in various hospital clinical laboratories, and after graduation he joined the staff of the Southwest Foundation for Research and Education.
 He left Texas to attend The Ohio State University College of Medicine graduate program and was awarded the Ph.D. degree in 1960.
 He joined the Department of Obstetrics and Gynecology at Ohio State, where he remained until 1968, leaving there as an associate professor.
 He was appointed a Research Career Development Awardee, 1964–68, by the National Institutes of Health.
 He returned to Texas, where he joined the Department of Obstetrics and Gynecology at Baylor College of Medicine, in Houston.
 In 1973 he was promoted to his present positions of Professor, Clinical Biochemistry, and Director of the Reproductive Research Laboratory.

 Dr. Besch has received several other awards recently.
-In 1976, he was presented the Founders Award by the Ohio Section, ADLM.
-In 1977 his undergraduate alma mata, Trinity University, elected him the Distinguished Alumni Awardee for 1977, and in 1978 the Texas Section of ADLM presented him with its first Outstanding Clinical Chemist Award.
+In 1976, he was presented the Founders Award by the Ohio Section, AACC.
+In 1977 his undergraduate alma mata, Trinity University, elected him the Distinguished Alumni Awardee for 1977, and in 1978 the Texas Section of AACC presented him with its first Outstanding Clinical Chemist Award.

 Despite all the above, Dr. Besch still considers himself a cattleman, and prefers to list himself as educator, researcher and clinical chemist, and rancher.